-Fortunately, there is often a separation of time scales.
+Fortunately, crystal growth from vapor typically lends itself to a nice separation of time scales.
 Vibrational motion of atoms occurs on the short time scale of femtoseconds.
-For a typical chemical reaction or diffusion event, there are on the order of 10^{10} vibrations before there is a sufficiently large fluctuation of thermal energy in the right degree of freedom for a transition to take place.
+For a typical chemical reaction or diffusion event, there are on the order of $10^{10}$ vibrations before there is a sufficiently large fluctuation of thermal energy in the right degree of freedom for a transition to take place.
 Instead of following each vibration and waiting for these rare events, one can use transition state theory (TST) [1, 2, 3, 4, 5, 6] to calculate the average amount of time necessary for the system to make a transition.
 In order to calculate a rate, a bottleneck through which the system must pass in order to make the transition must be identified.
 This is the so-called transition state.
 For solid state systems, it is often possible to assume that the system is harmonic near the energy minimum representing the initial state and near a saddle point on the energy surface in the transition state.
-In this case, there is a simple form of TST referred to as harmonic transition state theory (hTST), in which the rate of a transition, k, can be directly related to properties of the initial state energy minimum and the saddle point [7, 8],